Bear Bryant: Kentucky

 Bryant coached at Kentucky for eight seasons.
 Under Bryant, Kentucky made its first bowl appearance in 1947 and won its first Southeastern Conference title in 1950.
 The 1950 Kentucky Wildcats football team finished with a school best 11–1 record and concluded the season with a victory over Bud Wilkinson's top-ranked Oklahoma Sooners in the Sugar Bowl.
-The final AP poll was released before bowl games in that era, so Kentucky ended the regular season ranked #7.
+The final AP poll was released before bowl games in that era, so Kentucky ended the regular season ranked No. 7.
 But several other contemporaneous polls, as well as the Sagarin Ratings System applied retrospectively, declared Bryant's 1950 Wildcats to be the national champions, but neither the NCAA nor College Football Data Warehouse recognizes this claim.
 Bryant also led Kentucky to appearances in the Great Lakes Bowl, Orange Bowl, and Cotton Bowl Classic.
 Kentucky's final AP poll rankings under Bryant included #11 in 1949, #7 in 1950, #15 in 1951, #20 in 1952, and #16 in 1953.
-The 1950 season was Kentucky's highest rank until it finished #6 in the final 1977 AP Poll.
+The 1950 season was Kentucky's highest rank until it finished No. 6 in the final 1977 AP Poll.

 Though he led Kentucky's football program to its greatest achievement, Bryant resigned after the 1953 season because he felt that Adolph Rupp's basketball team would always be the school's primary sport.
-Years after leaving Lexington, Bryant had a better relationship with Rupp.
-For instance, Bryant was Alabama's athletic director in 1969 and called Rupp to ask if he had any recommendations for Alabama's new basketball coach.
+The point shaving scandal that rocked the basketball program had Kentucky focus their energy on basketball, keeping Rupp on even after it had broken the rules in 1951, causing the Wildcats to be given the death penalty for the 1952–53 season.
+Bryant tried to resign that year for Arkansas but the school did not let him.
+Once it was confirmed that Rupp would not resign, Bryant was even more determined to leave.
+Years after leaving Lexington, when Bryant was Alabama's athletic director in 1969, he called Rupp to ask if he had any recommendations for Alabama's new basketball coach.
 Rupp recommended C. M. Newton, a former backup player at Kentucky in the late 1940s.
 Newton went on to lead the Crimson Tide to three straight SEC titles.